 Choose the events that inspire you.

-Embrace the habits that improve you.
+Embrace the habits that improve you."

+These are all themes that are Biblically sound!
 In between, the article discusses a number of studies that corroborate those two points, and some of the psychological hows and whys, for those have a more secular bent.

 I am reminded of a time in my life a number of years ago when I had a friend who was frequently negative, talking about things that weren't uplifting, criticizing and complaining much of the time and I noticed how weary I was and I didn't like the way I was beginning to view and relate to the world.
 I then had the opportunity to visit a new friend for an afternoon, and the contrast was eye-opening.
 When I left her home I felt refreshed, renewed, and revitalized, simply because the conversations we had were positive and encouraging.
 We didn't necessarily have any deep discussions that day, but just the general tenor of our visit was uplifting.